deletedpaula1p-cloud/Errors/README.md

-# Modern Windows Message Box Generator
+# Error

-**Purpose:**  Generates a customizable "Task Dialog" box - a more modern version of the old Windows message box.'
+**Purpose:**  Generates a customizable "Error" box - a more modern version of the old Windows message box.'

 ↘️ **How to Download:** Visit the [Releases](https://github.com/ThioJoe/Modern-Windows-Message-Box-Generator/releases) page, and look under "Assets" for the latest release.